baruchel/baruchel.github.io/_posts/2015-11-07-explaining-functional-aspects-in-python.md

             ))(exit_success, exit_failure)
 ~~~

-Of course you could object that nobody would write such a code; if you like it rather you can rather write:
+Of course you could object that nobody would write such a code (though it can be very handy for smaller functions); if you like it rather you can rather write:

 ~~~python
 from tco import C